renderedtext/dracula/README.md

 Every method in your class represents a command.

-## Command line options
+## Command line flags

-A command can have one or more command line options.
+A command can have one or more command line flags.

 ``` ruby
 class CLI < Dracula